prockley/prockley.github.io/_posts/2014-12-06-Flight-Departures-Ireland.md

 ##### Reduction in Domestic Travellers

-At the start of the period, flights to domestic airports were the 4<sup>th</sup> highest ranked of the categories shown (000 travellers).
-By 2013 it was the lowest ranked (out of 9) with just nnn travellers.
+At the start of the period, flights to domestic airports were the 4<sup>th</sup> highest ranked of the categories shown, with 934,400 travellers.
+By 2013 it was the lowest ranked with 49,500 travellers -  _just 5% of the 2005 figure_.

 Domestic numbers had been overtaken by flights to the Americas, Eastern Europe, Northern Europe, Africa and Asia.

+It is commonly thought that the main drivers of this change was the substantial completion of the country's motorway network and the severe recession which hit the economy during this period.

 ---

-### Other Trends
+### Other trends...

-##### Overall Passenger Numbers
+##### Recovery in overall Passenger Numbers

-The highest number of departing travellers was reached in 2008 with a total number of xxx travellers.
-The lowest number was yyy in 2011.
-The most recent figures for 2013 show zzz travellers.
+The highest annual number of departing travellers was reached in 2008 with a total number of 14.3 million departing travellers.
+The lowest number was 11.3 million in 2010.

+The most recent figures (2013), show that numbers have recovered to 11.9 million travellers.

 ##### Travellers to Eastern Europe overtake those to Northern Europe

 Numbers of travellers to Eastern Europe overtook those to Northern Europe in 2008.

+In 2005 where were 285,200 departing passengers to Eastern Europe.
+There are now 686,400 (2013).

+Poland is the country which is most responsible for this increase.
+In 2005 75,400 passengers flew to the country.
+By 2013 this had increased to 458,600.

-##### Increase in numbers flying to Africa and Asia
+##### Large increase in numbers flying to Africa and Asia

-There were large increases in the numbers flying to Africa and Asia; numbers xxx.
+Over the period numbers flying to Africa went from 23,200 to 328,700.
+Most of this is due to the much greater numbers flying to the Canary Islands.

+The equivalent figures for Asia show that passenger numbers increased from 2,100 to 322,600.
+Much of this increase is due to huge increases in traffic to the UAE.

 ---

-If you're interested, check out the technical details [here](https://github.com/prockley/Air_Passengers_Dep_raw.densitydesign/tree/master).
+If you're interested, check out the [technical details](https://github.com/prockley/Air_Passengers_Dep_raw.densitydesign/tree/master) and [data](https://github.com/prockley/Air_Passengers_Dep_raw.densitydesign/tree/master/data).